CherryCai03/systematic_final_project/README.md

 And I understand that: Submitting the same substaintially similar work in multiple courses, either in the same semester or in a different semester, without the express approval of all instructors is strictly forbidden.

 I acknowledge that a failure to abide by NYU Stern Honor Code will result in a failing grade for the project and course.

+# Abstract
+We are exploying in:

+This project studies